marcomarinodev/obd2-car-tracker/README.md

 - Dark mode
 - Transition using Delegate from SelectModeViewController and CarInfoViewController
 - CarInfoView has the same primary color as the tile that presented it

+### Hardware Notes
+- Each device will have a qr code, so that the application will be able to read the qr after authenticated and link the device with the account